 - Tell me how you would you deal with a resident who wasn’t doing his share of the work.

-Keep Your Cool – While most users on Reddit claim that their interviews were ‘laid back’, it’s important to keep your cool during your interview.
-User ‘ArmyOrtho’ describes a situation in which a PD handed them a nut and a bolt and stated that they were to thread the two together using only their left hand, all while being questioned about their experience.
-The interview is described as ‘high pressure’ with the PD grilling the interviewee about a B-.
 When the interview comes to a close, the PD asked for the nut and bolt to see if they were threaded as requested.
-Little did the interviewee know that they were different sizes and it was impossible to thread.
-The PD later said that the he didn’t care about the B-, all he cared about was that the interviewee could do well under pressure and keep their cool.
+Little did the candidate know they were different sizes and it was impossible to thread.
+The PD later said that the he didn’t care about the B-, all he cared about was that the candidate could do well under pressure and keep his cool.

-You Know More Than You Think You Know – The worst thing you can do during an interview is to doubt yourself.
-You’ve been on this journey in medicine for years and you’ve put in countless hours of studying and work.
+The worst thing you can do during an interview is doubt yourself.
+You’ve been on this journey in medicine for years, and you’ve put in countless hours of studying and work.
 You know more than you think you know.
-You’ve got this, go out and ace it.
+You’ve got this.
+Go out and ace it.